 A review of the Medicare Benefits Schedule (MBS) coincided with the Australian Government's decision to enhance Medicare compliance processes.
 One major outcome from the review was to expand compliance to include employers and/or companies that employ or otherwise engage practitioners, to ensure they act as good corporate citizens and provide services appropriately.
-In late June 2018, PSR received its first referral under this category, and has since received a further six referrals.
+Since late June 2018, PSR has received a number of referrals under this category.

-As the context in which services are being provided becomes more complex, and the MBS adapts to changing circumstances and technology, PSR is being asked to review and investigate a wider range of health professions, specialties, and corporates who provide services.
-Increased scope and complexity will consequently have an impact on outcomes from future court challenges.
+As the context in which services are being provided becomes more complex, and the MBS adapts to changing circumstances and technology, PSR is being asked to review and investigate a wider range of health professions, specialties, and corporate entities who provide services.
+Increased scope and complexity will consequently have an impact on outcomes, and will inevitably involve court challenges.
 PSR must retain the confidence of the professions and the community while maintaining the organisational agility required to meet these changes and future challenges.